 Eagle Creek Canyon

 Whether you’re rocking snowshoes or skis, Jake’s Peak is a popular place to be in the winter.
 The 3.9-mile loop offers panoramic views of Big Blue and will definitely get your legs burning with the steep incline.
-For the sake of the backcountry skiers, snowshoers, make your own tracks.
+For the sake of the backcountry skiers, those with snow shoes, make your own tracks.

 Van Sickle Bi-State Park